 Here are some racial/gender/social issues to tackle if conservatives really feel the need to clean up society.
 My list would include: educating and disarming good old boys in pickup trucks who are gun-toting racists who openly disrespect women.
 It would be challenging religious fundamentalists – well-situated, white, and respectable in appearance who see themselves superior to those who are poor, different or who disagree.
 I’m white and realize I’ve only been abused by white working-class men, by white people who sold me drugs, and by white religious fundamentalists.
 My daughter was beaten up once by skin heads, a white supremist gang.
 In more recent years, the children shot in schools were shot by white boys.
 The children of color who were killed in their own neighborhoods were shot by white policemen.
 What is with this white superiority?
 How does race and income equal supremacy?

-My hope and belief is that there are religious people who keep sight of our humanity while they worship, and who believe that all people are basically good.
-They see that some people make bad choices, get into trouble or addictions and, should get help if they choose to change.
-They don’t quote chapter and verse from their Bibles and seem to tend to be more observant of the way things are.
 Self-righteous, rigid conservatives living in the evangelical bubble, staying safe from all the bad people, is a problem.
 Their primary fault: their worst problem is that they usually cannot, or will not, call out a leader in error.
 The blinders are on.
 Don’t touch God’s anointed.
 I was a bystander, then a victim, then a perpetrator of religious bullying.
+And the “love-of-God” they tout is separated from human love.
+Dangerous.

 Now, I notice and hear rigidity.
 Could there be three, or more sides to our story?
 What if?
 I question the value of long term entrenchment in an uncivil war because, like it or not, we are all in this together.